playcanvas/developer.playcanvas.com/content/en/user-manual/optimization/batching.md

 position: 3
 ---

 Batching is the process of combining multiple mesh instances together into a single mesh instance, so that they can all be rendered in a single GPU draw call.
-PlayCanvas provides a handy feature on the [Model][7] and [Element][8] components that let you assign these components to batch groups which give the engine hints on how to combine meshes to reduce the overall draw call count.
+PlayCanvas provides a handy feature on the [Model][7] component that let you assign these components to batch groups which give the engine hints on how to combine meshes to reduce the overall draw call count.

 There are a variety of rules which the engine will apply to see if mesh instances are able to be combined.
 The primary rule is that all mesh instances must share the same material.